 - Parking Services Offices at Fairfax, Mason Square (Arlington), and SciTech Campuses

-WHERE: G.T.
-Halpin Family Living and Learning Community residence hall lobby area (24/7)
+- G.T.
+Halpin Family Living and Learning Community

 ACCEPTED DONATIONS

-- Bring to donation locations.
-If you can’t bring your bike to a donation location, email transpo@gmu.edu a photo of your bike and its bike rack location.
+- Bring to PPO outdoor donation drop-off or to Mason Parking and Transportation's Bike to Mason events.
+If you can't, please email [email protected] a photo of your bike and its bike rack location.

 - Food and toiletry supplies must be unused/unopened and not expired or close to expiration.